amitkumar-Github8/Serverless-Resume-Parser/README.md

 ## Demo

 Want to see it in action?
-Check out the `demo_videos` folder for walkthroughs and real-world examples of the workflow from upload to database entry.
+Check out the `demo_video` folder for a walkthrough video of the workflow from upload to database entry.

 **YouTube Demo:** [Watch the project demo on YouTube](https://youtu.be/J11U2qLHAzA)